decaby7e/website/content/adventures/2023-homestead-to-co.md

 ![No climbing?!](https://public.ranvier.net/images/trip-2023-homestead-to-co/PXL_20230729_131658882.MP.jpeg)
 *No climbing?!
 Blasphemy!!*

-But this lake I missed in the dark on the way in the night before was quite nice:
+But this lake I'd missed on the way in the night before was quite nice:

 ![Nice lake](https://public.ranvier.net/images/trip-2023-homestead-to-co/PXL_20230729_140156129.jpeg)

-Thanks Illinois, home of the great Alexandra Chertok of OAR!
+Thanks Illinois, home to the great Alexandra Chertok of OAR!

 ## Missouri: The Best Breakdown of My Life